vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 1. Go to the *Peakboard Hub* tab
 1. Under *Peakboard Hub Variables*, select the corresponding Hub Variable.

-This syncs our local variables with the Hub Variables.
-Whenever a Hub Variable updates, the corresponding local variable automatically updates.
+Whenever our local variables updates, the Flow automatically updates the Hub Variables.

 ![image](/assets/2025-09-01/030.png)